jobeauthement/JobeTheDataAnalyst.github.io/README.txt

 Hello, This is Jobe.

-Thank you for viewing my portfolio project website.
-This is my first time launching my own website.
+Thank you for viewing my portfolio project website: https://jobeauthement.github.io/JobeTheDataAnalyst.github.io/

 I have edited a few things like centering, images, breaks.
 I also edited the website links to open up into new browser windows.
 This is an ongoing project for me and I am continuing to learn HTML, CSS, and Javascript.